adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

-    8. After successful Glue job run, we will create table in Data Catalog using AWS Crawler.
+    8. Create table in Data Catalog using AWS Crawler.
 This table will then be used by Athena to query data

         - Goto Glue Data Catalogs and click on Crawlers